graze/cucumber-rest-bdd/STEPS.md

 Then the request failed because it was invalid      Then the response status should be "400"

-Then the request failed because i am unauthorised   Then the response status should be "401"
+Then the request failed because I am unauthorised   Then the response status should be "401"

 Then the request failed because it was forbidden    Then the response status should be "403"